 Renowned educator Beth Huppin has enjoyed teaching children and adults of all ages in both formal and informal Jewish educational settings for over 30 years.
-She recently sat down and spoke with Hannah Pressman about her experiences with UW Jewish Studies, particularly studying with Prof. Deborah Lipdstadt.
-This interview is part of our ongoing 40th anniversary series highlighting the special people and history of our program.
-Find out more about our upcoming celebration of Jewish Studies’ 40th, and stay tuned for more interviews, reflections, and historical highlights as we gear up for our May 13th Gala!
+She sat down and spoke with Hannah Pressman about her experiences with UW Jewish Studies, particularly studying with Professor Deborah Lipdstadt in the 1970s.
+This interview was part of the Stroum Center’s 40th anniversary series in 2014 highlighting the special people and history of our program.

-Q. (Hannah Pressman) Describe your connection with the Jewish Studies Program at UW over the years.
-What was your experience studying with Deborah Lipstadt, who is the featured speaker at our May 13th Gala?
+(Hannah Pressman) Describe your connection with the Jewish Studies Program at UW over the years.
+What was your experience studying with Deborah Lipstadt?

-A. (Beth Huppin) I was a freshman enrolled at UW in 1975-76.
-I took all of Deborah Lipstadt’s classes; I had heard about her from Judy Israel Elkin.
+I was a freshman enrolled at UW in 1975-76.
+I took all of Deborah Lipstadt’s classes; I had heard about her from my friend Judy Israel Elkin.
 I came from Spokane, and the idea that I could study about Judaism in college was remarkable to me!

-A. My sister Amee earned a degree in Jewish Studies and Education, supervised by Carol Starin.
+My sister Amee earned a degree in Jewish Studies and Education, supervised by Carol Starin.
 My daughter Helen was a double major in Jewish Studies and CEP (Community, Environment & Planning).
-I was thrilled that Helen could study with high-quality people at UW – now you don’t have to go to Brandeis to get a Jewish Studies degree!
+I was thrilled that Helen could study with high-quality people at the University of Washington — now you don’t have to go to Brandeis to get a Jewish Studies degree!

 She was demanding but also gentle and generous of spirit, and respectful of who each of us were.
 As a side note, when I came back to Seattle and started teaching an Introduction to Judaism class at Congregation Beth Shalom, I dug up my notebook from Deborah’s Intro course and used that as the basis of my class.

-Q. The theme of our 40th year, and the May 13th celebration, is “thinking forward.”
+The theme of our 40th year is “thinking forward.”
 What do you envision for UW Jewish Studies in the future?